hostingwithdocker/hostingwithdocker/README.md

   e.g. nginx https port 44390

 - run the script

+  (This step starts a WordPress site from scratch.
+Looking for migration?
+Take the next session bellow.)

   sample call as below - note CODE means this project 's git-cloned folder
   ```bash
   : you@localhost:CODE $